quicwg/base-drafts/draft-ietf-quic-transport.md

-If the calculated value for largest or smallest packet number for any ACK Block is negative, an endpoint MUST generate a connection error of type FRAME_FORMAT_ERROR indicating an error in an ACK frame.
+If the calculated value for largest or smallest packet number for any ACK Block is negative, an endpoint MUST generate a connection error of type FRAME_ENCODING_ERROR indicating an error in an ACK frame.

 The fields in the ACK Block Section are: